antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 ***

-### Communication
+### Price Breakdown: Communication

 **Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
-Must be less than or equal to 100.00
+Must be less than or equal to 100.00, and greater than or equal to 0.00
+The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total

 **Guidance:** This might include aspects such as:

 * Dissemination
 * PR & Marketing
 * Community support